Banskumansku/tsoha2019vihapuhekanta/README.md

  A web thingie to store tweets with classification

  You can create your own account or use asd - asd as the account

+If you want to use the automatic tweet GET functionality you either have to input your own twitterAPI credentials or use the heroku.client

  App here -> https://tsoha2019vihapuhekanta.herokuapp.com/